The 4 Bottlenecks Appearing in Every $75K–$95K Business (And the Diagnostic That Identifies Which One Is Yours)

 Capacity impact on her pipeline:

-• She has 4 qualified leads this month and can only take 1.
+This month she has 4 qualified leads but can only accept 1.

-• The other 3 will go to competitors or be delayed by 6 weeks (most will go cold).
+The other 3 either go to competitors or wait 6 weeks, and most will go cold.

-The constraint: Delivery hours per client.
-At 16 hours per client, she can serve 10 clients maximum at full capacity.
+The constraint is her delivery hours per client.
+At 16 hours per client, she can serve a maximum of 10 clients at full capacity.

-To reach $110K, she needs to serve 11–12 clients.
-Physically impossible at current delivery hours.
+To reach $110K, she would need 11–12 clients, which isn’t possible with her current delivery hours.

 The fix: Compress delivery time per client by 30–40% using The One-Build System.